Automatic stay violation - How can you win a case against creditors?

-Automatic stay is one of the noticeable benefits that bankruptcy filing can offer to a consumer.
-It's significant, since it not only offers immediate protection to a debtor filing bankruptcy but also saves his assets from his creditors and debt collectors.
+An automatic stay is one of the noticeable benefits of filing bankruptcy.
+It's significant since it not only offers immediate protection to a debtor filing bankruptcy and saves their assets from creditors and debt collectors.

-Automatic stay offers a wide range of protection to a debtor and initiates immediately after a bankruptcy case is filed.
-It prohibits nearly all forms of collection attempts by creditors and/or debt collectors from then on.
-Thus, once the stay is in effect, any creditors to whom you owe money before the bankruptcy filing is prevented from making further collection efforts.
-Thus, it provides relief to the debtor and gives him additional time for his debt discharge or repayment.
+Automatic stay offers a wide range of protection to a debtor’s property and starts immediately after a bankruptcy case is filed in a state or supreme court.
+The stay prohibits nearly all forms of collection attempts and actual damages done by creditors or debt collectors.
+Thus, once the bankruptcy petition is done, it relieves the debtor and gives him additional time for debt discharge or repayment.

 Which forms of collection acts stop with automatic stay?

 Section 362K1 of the federal Bankruptcy Code mentions that almost all forms of collection attempts, including debtor’s wage garnishments, collection efforts via calls and emails, repossession of debtor’s property or assets, foreclosures, and related legal processes or lawsuits, should be stopped immediately after a successful filing of the bankruptcy petition.

 What should you do to impose an automatic stay immediately?